Toggle menu

 Food hygiene inspections

-Our officers are authorised under food law to visit food businesses and we have the right to enter and inspect all food premises at all reasonable hours.
-This can mean inspections being carried out in the evening if these are your normal trading hours.
-We do not have to make appointments to inspect.
+We are responsible for enforcing food hygiene laws and have the right to visit and inspect all food premises at all reasonable hours.
+This can mean us visiting you in the evening if these are your normal trading hours.
+We may often arrive without making an appointment.

 • show you official identification